DaveBathnes/davebathnes.github.io/_posts/2020-02-04-first-post.md

 #### [GitHub pages](https://pages.github.com/)

-These are a way of hosting web pages from GitHub repositories.
-All that is required is a public repository.
-The repository either needs to be named in the format `username.github.io`, or you can choose GH pages options in the repository settings.
+These are a way of hosting web pages from public GitHub repositories.
+The repository either needs to be named in the format `username.github.io`, or you can choose GH pages publishing options in the repository settings.

 You could combine code and documentation repositories by publishing just a subdirectory as a set of GH pages (e.g. a `docs` directory).